agalue/scylladb-aws/README.md

 We can easily conclude that the bigger the ScyllaDB cluster is, the faster it would be, reducing the pressure on the OpenNMS server and the cluster, especially when dealing with the resource cache.

-In theory, it might be possible to reach 100K samples per second at expenses of pushing the ScyllaDB cluster, meaning the resource buffer behavior will be affected.

 ### Use case 3: ScyllaDB cluster of 16 x i3.2xlarge (100K samples per second, in-memory cache)

 Considering the benefits of increasing the size of the ScyllaDB cluster, this time the injection rate has been duplicated.
 In terms of the OpenNMS configuration, the ring buffer was reduced by half.